alexcarlton/bristol-to-toronto/DESIGN_DOCUMENT.md

 These concepts allow us to write tests that give us confidence that our application works as expected, and are not susceptible to becoming brittle.

-## Architecture
+## 🕌 Architecture

-### Data
+### 💿 Data

 I have taken the functionality of the [browser quickstart example](https://developers.google.com/calendar/quickstart/js) and created custom providers and hooks, to make it more React friendly.

 #### useScript

-This custom hook fetches an external script.
+This custom hook fetches an external script, in this case the `gapi` script.
 This was required as [React does not play nice with the inline `onload` function.](https://github.com/facebook/react/issues/13863)

 ```javascript
 useScript({ id: STRING, src: STRING, onLoad: FUNCTION });